apoutchika/simplock/README.md

 * String = null: Timeout.
 Default no timeout (milliseconds)
 * Function : Callback, execute first parameter for unlock

+If the same key is send, the callback is pushed in queue.
+When you use done() then next function in queue is executed.

 ## Examples

 ```js